 Other Resources and Updates

-- NEW APFED Resource: Managing Stress and Anxiety Amid COVID-19
+- APFED Resource: Managing Stress and Anxiety Amid COVID-19

-- NEW CEGIR Announcement: A special COVID-19 related announcement from leadership of the Consortium for Eosinophilic Gastrointestinal Disease Researchers (CEGIR), addressing questions from patients with gastrointestinal subsets of eosinophil-associated diseases.
+- CEGIR Announcement: A COVID-19 related announcement from leadership of the Consortium for Eosinophilic Gastrointestinal Disease Researchers (CEGIR), addressing questions from patients with gastrointestinal subsets of eosinophil-associated diseases.

 - TheFightIsInUs: A campaign focusing on recruiting COVID-19 survivors to donate plasma at licensed blood and plasma donor centers.